Tour Leader and coordinator @ Mallorca Urban Adventures. Creative traveller. Sea-addicted. Big heart.

 I left Guillem and his son working in peace.
 They had a big order from a French woman to work on.
 It would be two more weeks to finish the entire job.

-Want to meet Guillem and maybe learn how to make your own handmade bag inside a Mallorca house?
+Want to meet Guillem and learn how to make your own handmade bag inside a Mallorca house?
 Just contact us and we will set it up for you!

 Feel like customising our Mallorca tours to make exactly the tour you’re looking for?
 Let our team of local experts build the perfect itinerary just for you.